lemonmade/quilt/documentation/features/async.md

 When a component like this is rendered on the server, it will render whatever you return from the `renderLoading()` option, or `null` if you do not provide that option.

 You may want to use this technique for components that rely on libraries that only work on the client, such as the [Web Authentication API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Authentication_API).
 If you do restrict your component to client-side rendering, Quilt defaults to enabling the `preload` option for the asynchronous component, which will cause the component’s assets to be preloaded by the browser.
-You can disable this behavior by setting `preload: false`, but only do this if there is a strong technical reason why the assets can’t be preloaded.
+You can disable this behavior by setting `preload: false` to `createAsyncComponent()`, but only do this if there is a strong technical reason why the assets can’t be preloaded.

 ### Controlling hydration timing